hipsleek/Heifer/docs/development.md

 opam install dune-deps
 dune-deps -x benchmarks -x test/higher-order.t | sed 's/\}/\{rank = same; "lib:provers_js"; "lib:provers_native";\} \}/' | tred | dot -Tpng > deps.png
 ```

+## Pipeline

+### Parsing and typechecking

+`Core_lang_typed` does most of the work in converting the OCaml typedtree into the core language.
+The translation process also carries over types.
+A type inference engine in `Hipprover.Infer_types` is used to fill in the remaining types, e.g. of terms found in specifications.

+### Entailment checking

+Forward verification is first performed on the core language expression to obtain a specification that describes the code as written.
+The logic for doing so
+can be found in `Hipprover.Forward_rules`.
+This specification is then checked to see if it entails the user-provided specification, if present.

+The main entry point for the entailment checking procedure is `Entail.check_staged_spec_entailment`, which attempts to prove that one specification entails another.
+It attempts to apply a list of tactics one by one,
+repeatedly, in order to match up the stages in both specifications.

+After applying each tactic, normalization rules are applied to the specification; the set of rules can be found in `Normalize`.
+Normalization rules specific to handling shift/reset-related stages
+can be found in `Reduce_shift_reset`.

+Most formula manipulation tasks (e.g. applying a rewriting rule, unfolding a predicate) are handled by one of two rewriting systems:

+- `Rewriting` is based on _unification variables_, which can be matched with and substituted for by other AST nodes representing actual values, stages, etc. This
+is currently used to implement lemma and predicate instantiation.
+- `Rewriting2` is based on `Ppxlib`'s `Ast_pattern`, and is suited for rules that are statically known (i.e. the pattern to match
+does not depend on the program being proved).

+### Discharging to SMT

+Before discharging pure logic formulas to SMT, some simplification of terms is performed.
+The simplification rules can be found in `Simpl`.

+Currently, the web frontend uses Z3, while the CLI backend uses either Why3 or Z3.
+(See the Tests section for
+how the specific backend is chosen.)

+The entailment checker can be found in `Provers`.
+It accepts queries of the form `A => ex x1, x2, .., xn.
+B`, and returns either `Valid`,
+`Invalid`, or `Unknown` (with an explanation in case of the last case).

 ## Tests